Skip Navigation

 MRKT 410 | 3 Credits

-Course Desc: Prerequisite: MRKT 310.
+Course Desc: Prerequisite: MRKT 310 or MRKT 311.
 A study of the increasing importance of understanding consumers in the marketing system.
 The objective is to assess internal, external, and situational factors in developing marketing strategies; apply internal factors to market segmentation; and formulate marketing-mix strategies.
 Discussion covers the foundations of consumer behavior (such as economic, social, psychological, and cultural factors) and the influence of well-directed communications.
 Consumers are analyzed in marketing situations as buyers and users of products and services and in relation to the various social and marketing factors that affect their behavior.
 Students may receive credit for only one of the following courses: BMGT 451, CNEC 437, or MRKT 410.

 Consumer Behavior in Digital Media